Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 No state wants to.

-I mean, the idea of you putting forward things that states might want to do that no state wants to do, and asking me whether they could do it or not is kind of a silly thing, I think.
+I mean, the idea of you putting forward things that states might want to do that no state wants to do and asking me whether they could do it or not is kind of a silly thing, I think.

-And yeah, no, that's what the callers told.
+Yeah, that's what the callers told.

 That's the largest applause is when these people are put in their place.

-And now what is what should that tell you?
+And now, what should that tell you?

-The largest applause in these debates is when the media is put in their place.
+The largest applause, and the caller's right, the largest applause in these debates is when the media is put in their place.

 What should that tell you?